fitzk/pomadorable/README.md

 This extension was tested manually but automated tests are necessary for deployment and further development.
 For unit tests I like to use Jest and React Testing Library and for e2e tests I use Cypress (but I need to re-evaluate in light of current testing library trends).

-### Icons for Chrome Web Store

-I only included one logo icon sized 128x128 for illustration purposes, but more sizes are required for publishing.

 ### Notifications

 I would like to add a notification or sound to inform the user when the interval has completed when the popup is closed.
 For now the current interval is always shown on the toolbar badge but more can be done for better UX.

 ### Component Library

-Irl it would be best to use a community developed component library like NextUI or MUI to ensure code quality, great UX, and accessability.
+It would be best to use a community developed component library like NextUI or MUI to ensure code quality, great UX, and accessability.

+### Icons for Chrome Web Store

+I only included one logo icon sized 128x128 for illustration purposes, but more sizes are required for publishing.

+### No Pause Button

+I would like to add a button to pause the current interval in the future.